-Schedule 21 lists contracts that are excluded from this definition, including contracts for the supply of utilities, financial services, certain healthcare and medical contracts, contracts for the supply of services regulated by Ofcom, residential accommodation rental contracts, leisure activities on a specific date, package holiday and package travel contracts, and contracts for the supply of childcare and school age education.
-However, although these contracts will fall outside the scope of the Bill, they will still be subject to the existing rules set out in the CCRs to the extent they are not also excluded from those Regulations.
-A new exception to cover charity subscriptions which attract Gift Aid was tabled at Report Stage.
+The Act lists contracts that are excluded from this definition, including contracts for the supply of utilities, financial services, certain healthcare and medical contracts, contracts for the supply of services regulated by Ofcom, residential accommodation rental contracts, leisure activities on a specific date, package holiday and package travel contracts, contracts for the supply of childcare and school age education and charity subscriptions attracting Gift Aid.
+However, although these contracts will fall outside the scope of the Act, they will still be subject to the existing rules set out in the CCRs to the extent they are not also excluded from those Regulations.